Celebrating Black History Month, Leadership, & Service

 Each nomination received by the posted deadline will be peer reviewed by Maryland community members.
 The external peer reviewers will score and rank the nominations for the highest degree of meaningful volunteer commitment and service, making a transformative impact in the community.
 The Governor’s Office on Service & Volunteerism will finalize honorees based on geographic location.

 Following a final approval process, the Governor’s Office on Service and Volunteerism will notify each recipient of his/her selection early February.
-Selected groups and organizations will be honored virtually @MarylandGOSV Facebook and Twitter for the virtual Black History Month Leadership & Service Awards recognition.
+Selected groups and organizations will be honored physically in person and virtually through the @MarylandGOSV Facebook and Twitter for the Black History Month Leadership & Service Awards recognition.
 All selected recipients must provide a digital photograph or video for promotional use on social media, website, and in other recognition materials upon notification of selection.

 Questions?

-Contact Joanna Chen, Outreach & Communications Coordinator, Governor’s Office on Service and Volunteerism, at joanna.chen@maryland.gov.
+Contact Tyler Groves, Outreach & Communications Coordinator, Governor’s Office on Service and Volunteerism, at tyler.groves@maryland.gov.